top of page

 What You Can Do

-Taking care of your mental health doesn’t make you weak; it makes you responsible.
+Taking care of your mental health doesn’t make you weak.
+It makes you responsible and self-aware.

 1. Talk to someone.
-That could be your partner, a friend, or a therapist.
-Don’t suffer in silence.
+Whether it’s your partner, a trusted friend, or a therapist, opening up is the first step.

 2. Get screened.
-Just like moms are screened for postpartum depression, partners should be too.
-We can help you assess what’s going on.
+Just like moms, partners can be screened for postpartum depression and anxiety.
+At MCC, we can help assess what’s going on.

-3. Focus on basic care.
-Sleep, food, hydration, and movement may sound too simple, but they have a huge effect on mood.
+3. Prioritize basics.
+Sleep, nutrition, hydration, and movement have a huge impact on mood.

-4. Find space for yourself.
-Even 15 minutes of quiet or time doing something that feels like “you” can help restore a sense of identity.
+4. Create space for yourself.
+Even 15 minutes of quiet or time doing something that feels like “you” helps restore balance.

-5. Go to therapy.
-Counseling isn’t just for crises—it can help you sort through identity shifts, parenting stress, and relationship challenges in a safe, supportive way.
+5. Seek therapy.
+Counseling isn’t just for crises—it can help you process identity shifts, manage stress, and strengthen your relationship in a supportive environment.

 ree